Sabaakhvn/Topics_in_GIS_Final_Project/index.md

             <div class="finding">
                 <h3>Transit Accessibility</h3>
-                <p>The analysis of transit accessibility reveals that many vacant parcels are well-served by public transportation, with numerous bus stops throughout the city and several train stations in neighboring communities.</p>
+                <p>The analysis of transit accessibility was conducted using ESRI's Network Analyst tool to evaluate pedestrian connectivity to public transportation.
+Service areas were calculated to precisely delineate zones within a 0.25-mile walking distance of bus stops and a 1.0-mile walking distance of train stations, accounting for the actual street network rather than simple Euclidean distance.
+This methodology provides a more accurate representation of transit accessibility that reflects real-world pedestrian movement patterns.</p>
                 <img src="images/Transit_Accessibility.jpg" alt="Map of Clifton Vacant Parcels by Transit Accessibility">
             </div>
         </section>